OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 <root>&xxe;</root>
 ```

-The previous XML defines an entity named `xxe`, which is in fact the contents of `/etc/passwd`, which will be expanded within the `includeme` tag.
-If the parser allows references to external entities, it might include the contents of that file in the XML response or in the error output.
+**The previous XML defines an entity named `xxe`, which is in fact the contents of `/etc/passwd`, which will be expanded within the `includeme` tag.
+If the parser allows references to external entities, it might include the contents of that file in the XML response or in the error output.**

 #### Server Side Request Forgery

-Server Side Request Forgery (SSRF) happens when the server receives a malicious XML schema, which makes the server retrieve remote resources such as a file, a file via HTTP/HTTPS/FTP, etc. SSRF has been used to retrieve remote files, to prove a XXE when you cannot reflect back the file or perform port scanning, or perform brute force attacks on internal networks.
+**Server Side Request Forgery (SSRF) happens when the server receives a malicious XML schema, which makes the server retrieve remote resources such as a file, a file via HTTP/HTTPS/FTP, etc.** SSRF has been used to retrieve remote files, to prove a XXE when you cannot reflect back the file or perform port scanning, or perform brute force attacks on internal networks.

 ##### External DNS Resolution

-Sometimes is possible to induce the application to perform server-side DNS lookups of arbitrary domain names.
-This is one of the simplest forms of SSRF, but requires the attacker to analyze the DNS traffic.
+**Sometimes it is possible to induce the application to perform server-side DNS lookups of arbitrary domain names.** This is one of the simplest forms of SSRF, but requires the attacker to analyze the DNS traffic.
 Burp has a plugin that checks for this attack.

 ```xml
 <!DOCTYPE m PUBLIC "-//B/A/EN" "http://checkforthisspecificdomain.example.com">